italobusi/network-slice-topology/draft-ietf-teas-network-slice-topology-yang.md

    described in {{!I-D.ietf-ccamp-otn-topo-yang}}.
 This flexibility allows the creation of technology-specific customer intent topologies tailored to specific network requirements.

+## Relationship with ACTN Virtual Network (VN)

+   The ACTN VN model, defined in {{!RFC9731}}, provides a self-consistent set of methods for expressing connectivity intents (Type 1 VN), optional path constraints and topology intents (Type 2 VN), using TE metrics and TE objective functions defined in
+   {{!RFC8795}}.
+Type 2 VN path constraints rely on Type 1 VN for expressing connectivity intents.
+See {{vn-intro}} for more details.

+   On the other hand, RFC9543 network slice services provide connectivity intents equivalent to Type 1 VN, using SLO and SLE attributes in a technology-agnostic manner not tied to TE technologies.
+This distinction is detailed in {{Appendix D of !I-D.ietf-teas-ietf-network-slice-nbi-yang}}.

+   The proposed models in this draft aim to deliver a solution equivalent to Type 2 VN to provide optional path constraints and topology intent within the context of RFC 9543 network slicing.
+These models complement the existing solution outlined in
+   {{!I-D.ietf-teas-ietf-network-slice-nbi-yang}}, while ensuring consistent use of SLO and SLE attributes in a technology-agnostic manner to express customer intent.

+In a nutshell:

+- the data models, defined in this draft, are intended to be used when there is a need to extend, with more control over network resources allocation by the customer, the connectivity service intent, expressed using the Network Slice Service data model, defined in {{!I-D.ietf-teas-ietf-network-slice-nbi-yang}};
+- the VN type 2 data models, defined in {{!RFC9731}}, are intended to be used when there is a need to extend, with more control over network resources allocation by the customer, the connectivity service intent expressed using the VN type 1 data models, defined in {{!RFC9731}}.

+{{Appendix D of !I-D.ietf-teas-ietf-network-slice-nbi-yang}} provides guidance to decide when to use the Network Slice Service data model, defined in {{!I-D.ietf-teas-ietf-network-slice-nbi-yang}}, or the VN type 1 data models, defined in {{!RFC9731}}, to express the connectivity intent.

 ## Relationship with Service Attachment Point (SAP) Topology